An MBA is one of the most important qualifications of our time, both for adult learners and for the UK economy.

 As well as developing the key skills required for progression into senior managerial and leadership roles, undertaking an MBA is a signal to potential employers of your commitment to personal development and success.

-An MBA is one of the most important qualifications of our time, both for adult learners and for the UK economy - and the Bradford MBA, available to study online, is one of the best in the business given its prestigious triple accreditation.
+The Bradford MBA, available to study online, is one of the best in the business given its prestigious triple accreditation.

 Accredited MBA courses seek to prepare students for senior business positions, by exposing them to all areas of the business.
 Unlike other Masters programmes, which offer in-depth specialisations for specific disciplines or sectors, the MBA is interdisciplinary and incorporates learning across all aspects of the business spectrum, such as finance, economics, marketing and psychology.